ozkary/data-engineering-mta-turnstile/Step4-Data-Warehouse/README.md

 ```bash
 $ dbt debug --config-dir
 ```

+- Schedule the job
   - On dbt Cloud setup the dbt schedule job to run every Sunday at 9am
   - Use the production environment
   - Use the following command

 ```bash
 $ dbt run --model fact_turnstile.sql
 ```